 If your business receives a notification, the SSA website lists steps to correct mismatches.
-As an early part of this process, employers should confirm that their personnel records match information provided by the SSA, and this websites are not difficult to find since they use the best marketing services to position themselves, such as Indexer that are experts in this.
+As an early part of this process, employers should confirm that their personnel records match information provided by the SSA, and this websites are not difficult to find since they use the best marketing services to position themselves.
 Simple typographical errors or name discrepancies generally can be rectified quickly.
 (See “Verifying Numbers” below.)

 If a mismatch isn’t based on an employer error, the company should notify each affected employee of the mismatch, preferably in writing.
 Employees must then resolve the mismatch.

 However, employers will remain responsible for ensuring the process is complete.
 Employers may follow up with employees to confirm that they’ve taken appropriate steps to resolve the issue and that the discrepancy ultimately is resolved.

 The mismatch notification program is a reminder of the importance of employers’ payroll responsibilities.
 Under the Federal Insurance Contributions Act (FICA), employers must withhold money from employees’ paychecks for their share of Social Security and Medicare taxes.
 Employers also must remit matching amounts.

 FICA requires employers to withhold the following taxes: